bumoproject/bumo-docs-en/index.rst

    :alt: ethereum-logo
    :align: center

 Thanks for your visit and attention to BUMO Documentation Center.
 We hope that the contents of the documentation we provide can help you.
-BUMO Documentation Center is under continuous construction, welcome to contact us if you have any questions or feedbacks, our email address is zhaobaoping@bubi.cn.
+BUMO Documentation Center is under continuous construction, welcome to contact us if you have any questions or feedbacks.